Manta-Network/docs/docs/calamari/get-calamari.md

 ## Choose your installation variant

+With it you will be able to join the Calamari dev network https://telemetry.manta.systems/#/Calamari-Parachain%20Development

 ### Option 1: Build From Source

 Use this option if you are comfortable working with Cargo and Rust source code and have time or a fast multi-core processor for compiling.